Article Snapshot

 The transaction now appears in the shared record.

-Alex receives the Bitcoin.
+In addition, Alex receives the Bitcoin.

 Then, the shared ledger updates across participating nodes.